 - Though typically skinny and black — like super tiny, straight sticks, the color and shape of wild rice can vary depending on where it’s grown.
 Once cooked however, it’s always a shade of brown.
 And when it cooks it splits and curls.

 - Wild rice is gluten-free and very nutritious — it’s rich in antioxidants and has high amount of protein, manganese, phosphorus magnesium and zinc.
-More about its nutritional value is here.
+More about the health benefits of wild rice is here.

 What does wild rice taste like?

-It tastes similar to brown rice, but with a nuttier, slightly earthier flavor.
+It tastes similar to brown rice, but with a slightly earthier, nutty flavor.
 It has an outer “shell” that gives it a chewy texture.

 How to Cook Wild Rice

-Wild rice takes a long time to absorb a liquid, so the cooking time can be long — anywhere from 45 minutes to over an hour, depending on the amount being cooked, the pot used, etc.
+Wild rice cooks for a long time to absorb enough liquid to become tender.
+The cook time can anywhere from 45 minutes to over an hour, depending on the amount being cooked, the pot used, etc.

-You can use almost any liquid to cook with.
+You can use almost any liquid to cook the rice.
 I usually use stock.
-It’s especially excellent with mushroom stock but you can use any vegetable, chicken or meat stock to add flavor.
+It’s especially good with mushroom stock but you can use any vegetable, meat or chicken broth (or stock) to add flavor.
+Here's my cooking method:

 - Rinse the rice under cold running water.

-- Use about 3½ times the amount of liquid to the amount of the rice.
+- Wild rice ratio of rice to liquid: Use about 3½ times the amount of liquid to the amount of the rice.
 Add the rinsed rice, the liquid and a bit of salt to a large pot, and bring it to a boil.

 - Turn the heat down to low and bring it to a simmer, cover and cook until it’s tender — for 1 cup of rice and 3½ cups of liquid, about 50 minutes.
 You will see that most of the grains have split open when it’s ready.
 If it’s tender, but there’s still liquid at the bottom of the pot, drain it.